binoy638/sprite-vtt-generator/readme.md

   height: 60, // default 90,
   rowCount: 2, // default 5,
   colCount: 5, // default 5,
-  multiple: true, // default false, if true rowCount will be ingored,
+  multiple: true, // default false, if true rowCount will be ignored,
-  interval: 5, // if not provided optimal interval will be chosed based on video duration,
+  interval: 5, // if not provided optimal interval will be chosen based on video duration,
   thumbnailPrefix: 'img', // default 'thumb',
   webVTT: {
     required: true,